eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `disable` - (Computed) - Bool - Disable indicates we do not wish to run the dns-controller addon.
 - `watch_ingress` - (Computed) - Bool - WatchIngress indicates you want the dns-controller to watch and create dns entries for ingress resources.
 - `watch_namespace` - (Computed) - String - WatchNamespace is namespace to watch, defaults to all (use to control whom can creates dns entries).

+### ntp_config

+NTPConfig is the configuration for NTP.

+#### Argument Reference

+The following arguments are supported:

+- `managed` - (Computed) - Bool - Managed controls if the NTP configuration is managed by kOps.<br />The NTP configuration task is skipped if this is set to false.

 ### node_termination_handler_config